image-js/image-js-docs/docs/Glossary.md

 ### Channel

-In the context of digital images, [a channel](<https://en.wikipedia.org/wiki/Channel_(digital_image)> 'wikipedia link on color channel') refers to one of the separate grayscale or color components that together make up the complete image.
+[A channel](<https://en.wikipedia.org/wiki/Channel_(digital_image)> 'wikipedia link on color channel') refers to one of the separate grayscale or color components that together make up the complete image.
 Channels are a fundamental concept in image processing and manipulation, especially in color images, where each channel represents a primary color or a specific property of the image.The most common color spaces used in images are RGB (Red, Green, Blue) and CMYK (Cyan, Magenta, Yellow, Black).

 ### Component

-In image processing, a component typically refers to a distinct and identifiable part or element within an image In summary, components in image processing represent distinct and identifiable regions or objects within an image.
-They are crucial for tasks like object detection, segmentation, and feature extraction and are often identified and labeled using connected component analysis techniques.
+A component typically refers to a distinct and identifiable part or element within an image.
+Components are crucial for tasks like object detection, segmentation, and feature extraction and are often identified and labeled using connected component analysis techniques.

 ### Convolution